jina-ai/clip-as-service/README.md

 | 16         | 26    | 53    | 105   |
 | 32         | 13    | 26    | 53    |

+As one can observe, 1 clients 1 GPU = 381 seqs/s, 2 clients 2 GPU 402 seqs/s, 4 clients 4 GPU 413 seqs/s.
+This shows the efficiency of our parallel pipeline and job scheduling, as the service can leverage the GPU time  more exhaustively as concurrent requests increase.

 #### Speed wrt. `max_batch_size`